8.26 Scale Wars

 For comparison, let’s perform our earlier calculation using the Dietzgen rule.
 The operation is illustrated in the image below.
 Since dividing by a reciprocal is the same as multiplying, we can line up 1.6 on A’ with 7.8 on Br to perform the first multiplication.
 The result would be on the A scale at the central index of the B scale.
 (In our case, 12.5.)
 Then, simply finding 3.7 on B’’ multiplies this first result and gives the final result on A’’: about 46.2.

-8.24.4 The Triplex
+8.26.4 The Triplex

 But Dietzgen wasn’t the only one looking to compete with the new Duplex rules.
 At about the same time, another company, New York’s Kolesch & Co., was also getting involved in this pursuit.

-During the turn of the century, Dennert & Pape and Nestler were the world leaders in slide rule production.
+During the turn of the century, Dennert & Pape and Nestler, both in Germany, were the world leaders in slide rule production.
 Working together, much of the stock used to make their rules was being produced by D&P, and Nestler had the world’s best engine dividing machines used to engrave the stock with highly precise scales.
 The tooling of their dividing engines could be changed fairly rapidly, yielding fast turn-around times and the ability to produce small batches of rules for outside customers.
 A discussion of a Nestler prototype for Dietzgen of a Rosenthal slide rule is described in the vignette, Dietzgen Rosenthal Nestler Prototype.
 And both Dietzgen and Kolesch sold slide rules with their respective names on them, but which were obviously produced by Nestler.

 One of the slide rules sold by Kolesch, called the “Triplex”, was introduced in about 1907.
 Like Dietzgen’s Multiplex, the Triplex (which does not appear to have been patented) used an inverse scale to set up a three-factor multiplication problem with one setting.
 However, this reversed scale was a single-decade scale of similar length of the C and D scales and hence did not give up on accuracy, much along the lines of Scofield’s prototype.